codeperfectplus/SystemGuard/docs/installation.rst

       sudo systemguard-installer --install

    Optionally, you can install the Alert Manager along with the SystemGuard.
-Recommended for centralized server monitoring.
+Recommended for centralized server monitoring and alerting capabilities:

    .. code:: bash